mo3az-14/face_recognition/README.md

 we can choose between

 - 2 optimizers Adam and SGD using `--adam` argument
-- 2 learning rate schedulers StepLr and CosineAnnealingLR
+- 2 learning rate schedulers StepLr and CosineAnnealingLR using `--cos` argument

 ### Arguments